hunghnUIT/happyCartWebService/readme.md

   :white_check_mark: Access token is renewable by using refresh token
 - User registration

-  :white_check_mark: Register as a "user"
+  :white_check_mark: Register as a `user`

-  :white_check_mark: Once registered, a token will be sent along with a cookie (accessToken = xxx)
+  :white_check_mark: Once registered, a token will be sent via email to verify email

   :white_check_mark: Passwords must be hashed
 - User login

-  :white_check_mark: User can login with phone and password
+  :white_check_mark: User can login with email and password or authenticated by Facebook

   :white_check_mark: Plain text password will compare with stored hashed password